1971 Asian Club Championship

-Al Shorta returned to Baghdad as the champions and received a heroes' welcome from the fans, even holding an open-top bus parade in celebration of the success.
+Al Shorta returned to Baghdad as heroes and received an amazing welcome from the fans, even holding an open-top bus parade in celebration of the success.
 Israel were subsequently expelled from the AFC, making the triumph even sweeter for the Harps, who remain to this day the only Iraqi team to achieve the title of 'Kings of Asia'

 1997-98 Asian Cup Winners' Cup